ApertureDevelopment/WoltLab-Community-Bridge/README.md

 The Addon is for Everyone so: Sure

+#I found some typos#

+Keep them :D No but Seriously show me where they are and ill fix them

 #I need help with the Setup#

 You can always use my Support ticket System at: https://support.Aperture-Hosting.de